hongchienchi/CollectionTableView/README.md

 # CollectionTableView

-Custom layout to have sticky sectioin headers
+Custom layout to support sticky sectioin headers in iOS 8